MrSaints/data-engineer-assignment-sigid/datasets/SOURCE_A/README.md

 **Forged Datasets**

-Format: `<ID of Forger>_<Index of Signature / Sample Number>.*`
+Format: `<First 4 characters: ID of Forger><Next 3 characters: ID of Original / Reference Signee>_<Index of Signature / Sample Number>.*`
 Examples:

-- 012001_1.HWR => Forger's unique ID is 12001, and this is the first sample from the forger
+- 0120001_1.HWR => Forger's unique ID is 120, original / reference signee's unique ID is 1, and this is the first sample from the forger
-- 012002_1.HWR => Forger's unique ID is 12002, and this is the first sample from the forger
+- 0120002_1.HWR => Forger's unique ID is 120, original / reference signee's unique ID is 2, and this is the first sample from the forger

-The signee's unique ID is only unique to the specific directory that it is in.
+The forger's unique ID is only unique to the specific directory that it is in.
+The original / reference signee's unique ID should exist in the genuine dataset. e.g. `0120001_1.HWR` is a forged version of a signature by the signee of `001_01.png`.